vasil-sarandev/compactly/README.md

-# Open-Source URL-Shortener
+# Compactly - OSS URL Shortener

-`url-shortener` is a a URL shortener that utilizes microservices, containerization, message brokers, and caching within a monorepo.
+`compactly` is an Open-Source URL Shortener that utilizes microservices, containerization, message brokers, and caching within a monorepo.

 ## Built with